Skip to main content

 Honda Ridgeline

-Unlike most other trucks, the Honda Ridgeline's unibody design means it offers a comfortable ride, car-like handling and efficient packaging for a spacious interior.
+Unlike most trucks, the Honda Ridgeline's unibody design means it offers a comfortable ride, car-like handling and efficient packaging for a spacious interior.
 The Ridgeline's i-VTM4 all-wheel drive, much like Acura's Super Handling All-Wheel Drive, is an advanced system that can send power to the wheel with the most traction.
 A dedicated Snow mode can be selected for its traction control system.
-The Pilot and Passport also offer Honda's torque-vectoring all-wheel drive, making them solid choices for this list as well.
+If you're in need of a midsize truck, the Honda Ridgeline is one of the best vehicles for snow.

 Shop all Honda Ridgelines for sale